davedkmt/Constructor-Game/README.md

-A hangman command-line game using constructor functions.
+A hangman command-line game.
+It is made using a npm package and javascript constructor functions.